itsjinendrajain/Coding-Ninjas-Problem-Solving-Using-Python/README.md

 # Coding Ninjas Problem Solving Using Python
-This repository includes all the practice problems and assignments which I've solved during the Problem Solving Using Python Programming taught by Coding Ninjas.
+Problem Solving Using Python Programming taught by Coding Ninjas.
+This repository includes all the practice problems and assignments.
+I made this repository for your help.
-If you're unable to view the patterns properly in Jupyter notebook then double-click the markdown cell to enlarge.
+If you're unable to view the patterns correctly in the Jupyter notebook, then double-click the markdown cell to enlarge.

 Topics discussed are:-
 1) [Introduction to Python](https://github.com/JainMaster/Coding-Ninjas-Problem-Solving-Using-Python/tree/main/1.Introduction%20to%20Python)